Christy Pym

 Christy James Pym (born 24 April 1995) is a professional footballer who plays as a goalkeeper for side Grimsby Town.

-He has previously played for Exeter City, Peterborough United, Stevenage and Mansfield Town.
+Pym has previously played for Exeter City, Peterborough United, Stevenage and Mansfield Town.
 Born in England, and having represented England U20, Pym has been called up to the Northern Ireland national team having declared to play for them in 2024.

 Club career

 Exeter City

 Pym was born in Exeter, Devon.
 He came through the youth ranks at his hometown club, Exeter City.
 Pym was captain of the under-18 team when he was handed a professional contract by manager Paul Tisdale in April 2013.

 Pym made his debut for Exeter as cover for Artur Krysiak in a 3–2 victory over Southend United at Roots Hall on 15 February 2014.
 He went on to become first choice keeper for the last five league matches of the season and was rewarded with a new contract at the end of the season.
 He began the season as Exeter's first-choice goalkeeper after Artur Krysiak was released.

 In 2014–15, Pym battled for starting position against fellow 19-year-old James Hamon, eventually playing 25 league games to the latter's 21.
 The following season, new Austrian signing Bobby Olejnik was the undisputed starting goalkeeper in league games, until Pym edged back into the line-up in October 2016.

 In May 2019, Exeter manager Matt Taylor said he expected Pym to leave the club on a free transfer.